stanistan/stanistan.github.io/content/writes/2019/11/10/how-this-blog-works.md

   This script plublishes the `dist` directory to the `master` branch using [`git subtree split`][subtree-docs].
-There _was_ a bit of a gotcha with overriding the _entire_ master branch using this because it has to have a `CNAME` file and record in it to correctly publish to `stanistan.com`.
+There _was_ a bit of a gotcha with overriding the _entire_ master branch using this because it has to have a `CNAME` file and record in it to correctly publish to `stanistan.com`, it is now being symlinked and copied over via the `static/` directory, same as the `README.md`.

   aka: `make deploy`